IAAF says it has been hacked, athletes' medical info accessed

 TUEs are permissions for athletes to take substances that would normally be banned, and are used by athletes around the world.

-“Our first priority is to the athletes who have provided the IAAF with information that they believed would be secure and confidential,” IAAF President Sebastian Coe said.
+“Our first priority is to the athletes who have provided the IAAF with information that they believed would be secure and confidential,” IAAF President Sebastian Coe said in a statement.
 “They have our sincerest apologies and our total commitment to continue to do everything in our power to remedy the situation.”

 The IAAF said it had been in contact with athletes who have applied for TUEs since 2012.